photo-1421435371524-d26441ec7dda.jpg

 MY Story

 I’m Sophie Egan, an author and leader at the intersection of food, health, and climate.
-My newest book is How to Be a Conscious Eater: Making Food Choices That Are Good for You, Others, and the Planet (March 17, 2020, Workman).
+My second book is How to Be a Conscious Eater: Making Food Choices That Are Good for You, Others, and the Planet (Workman, 2020).
 This radically practical guide offers bottom-line answers to the most top-of-mind questions about what to eat.

 Photo Credit: Cristin Young